 This dark comedy-drama is based on the 2014 New York Times article “The Pageant King of Alabama” by Jeff Chu.
 Teenager Patty Bladell (Debby Ryan) has dealt with weight issues, but when an accident and mandatory three-month liquid diet lead to her quickly shedding pounds, she seeks revenge on those who bullied her for being overweight.
 Meanwhile, she’s noticed by a civil lawyer and beauty pageant coach who are convinced they can turn her into a beauty queen.
 The series faced controversy when it was released in 2018, including a Change.org petition calling for a cancellation and accusing the series of “fat shaming.”
 Despite the abysmal reviews (by critics, at least) and public outcry, the show lasted for two seasons.

 It took just a month for Netflix to cancel this 2020 drama about a young ice skater named Kat Baker (Kaya Scodelario) who, after getting injured and believing her career is over, gets a second chance to work as a pairs skater.
-But she has a history of mental illness in her family that she is trying to hide from others.
-While battling to keep this a secret, she and her bad boy partner Justin (Evan Roderick) try to fight their way to the Olympics.
+She still has a secret mental illness that plagues her and her family and presents another obstacle for her journey to the top.
+While battling to keep this a secret, she and her bad-boy partner Justin (Evan Roderick) try to fight their way to the Olympics.

 Netflix tried its hand at the musical genre with this drama, debuting in 2019, about love stories connecting various people in Los Angeles through, you guessed it, music.
 Characters range from Sam (Paul James), a widower with a son, to Nelli (Callie Hernandez), the aspiring artist, and Joanna (Jenna Dewan), a social worker and former dancer.
-After 10 episodes, however, the music fizzled out and the show was canceled.
-Interestingly, however, it seems that while critics gave it a failing grade, audiences seemed to love the show.
+Sadly, the music lost its rhythm ten episodes in and producers had to cancel the show.
+Critics may have thought it was a bust, but polls indicate that viewers seemed to love the show.

-The most successful of the series on this list, this adult animated comedy-drama reached its end this year after six seasons, with the final season having streamed in January.
-The show is about an anthropomorphic horse named BoJack (Will Arnett), a once-successful sitcom star struggling to return to the Hollywood scene.
+The most successful series on this list, this adult animated comedy-drama reached its end this year after six seasons, with the final season having streamed in January.
+The show stars Will Arnett as BoJack, a talking-horse who faded out of sitcom fame and is desperately trying to redeem his name.
 The star-studded cast also includes Amy Sedaris, Alison Brie, and Aaron Paul.
 The series earned two Primetime Emmy Award nominations through its run.
 A review from Rolling Stone called it “phenomenal” and named the show among the 50 best of the 2010s.

 - The best Netflix original series that you can stream right now